 - issuing a Field Court Attendance Notice (FCAN); and

 The exact details of each of these is not important.
 It is enough to say that if any of these options is employed against a person then that person will end up in front of a magistrate in the local court.

 What about a Criminal Lawyer?

 Clearly, if there are four different roads to Court, there are lots potholes and traps to be avoided.
 It is therefore crucial to seek good legal advice.
 If you receive a CAN, FCAN, summons or are charged, the very first thing to do is to get some legal advice.
 If you intend to plead not guilty, the importance of legal representation increases dramatically.
 The Courts can be confusing and daunting.
-A lawyer can be your guide to help gain the best possible outcome in the circumstances.
+A drug defence lawyer can be your guide to help gain the best possible outcome in the circumstances.